dereuromark/cakephp-setup/docs/Component/Setup.md

 # Setup Component

 Attach this to your AppController to power up debugging:
-- Quick-Switch: layout, maintenance, debug, clearcache (password protected in productive mode)
+- Quick-Switch: layout, maintenance, debug, clearcache (password protected in production mode)
 - Notify Admin via Email about self-inflicted 404s or loops (configurable)

 TODO: